Fashion & Technology (FASN) | Wilson School of Design

 FASN 2116 3 credits

-Students will examine historic costume and the transformation of clothing to the end of the 19th century through analysis of decorative and fine art, and apparel artefacts.
-They will survey each historical era and the interrelatedness of social, economic, political, cultural and technological events and effects on dress at the time.
-Students will establish timelines and context for fashion as part of culture, interpret historical design references, and analyze the historical development of the apparel industry.
+Students will examine the historic transformation of clothing through cause and effect analysis of decorative and fine art, and apparel artefacts.
+They will connect the interrelatedness of social, economic, political, cultural and technological events and effects to the effects on dress.
+Students will establish context for fashion as part of diverse cultures and societies, interpret historical design references, and analyze the historical development of the apparel industry.

 Level: UG